DrNoLife/Destiny-2-Solo-Enabler/README.md

 No, unfortunately not.
 It uses namespaces which works with the Windows Firewall, and not thirdparty ones (e.g. Kaspersky).
 So make sure you're only using the Windows one.

+Note: I haven't tested it myself, but one person has reported you can disable the third party Firewall while using the program, and then it should work.
+So if you run into problems, try disabling your third party Firewall, start the program, and when you close the program again, turn on your third party Firewall.

 ### Does it mean my firewall will be filled with a lot of wasteful rules after using this program a few times?
 No!
 Don't worry.
 I was contemplating on just letting the firewall rules stay, and simply disabling them.
 However, I know that I'd find it annoying if I were to find unused firewall rules.
 So I made sure the programs goes in and deletes whatever rules it creates, when you (the user) decides to disable the program.